spiceai/docs/spiceaidocs/docs/components/data-connectors/odbc.md

 * MySQL
 * SQLite
 * Databricks
+* AWS Athena

-These connection types are also the supported values for overriding dialect in `sql_dialect`, in lowercase format: `postgresql`, `mysql`, `sqlite`, `databricks`.
+These connection types are also the supported values for overriding dialect in `sql_dialect`, in lowercase format: `postgresql`, `mysql`, `sqlite`, `databricks`, `athena`.
 For example, overriding the dialect for your connection to a `postgresql` style dialect:

 ```yaml
 datasets: